yguitton/training-material/topics/admin/tutorials/onedata-configuration/tutorial.md

    > Put the config in `templates/galaxy/config/object_store_conf.yml.j2`.
    {: .tip}

-2. Ensure there is the main galaxy config file (`config/galaxy.yml`) and it includes the config:
+2. Ensure there is the main Galaxy config file (`config/galaxy.yml`) and it includes the config:

    ```yaml
    galaxy: